collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [philip guy muir](https://stackexchange.com/users/-1/182-philip-guy-muir) on 2011-02-05
 - score: 1

-<p>Me, Ive learned how to become part of a community.
+Me, Ive learned how to become part of a community.
 It is such an important aspect of human life.
-I have learned to care about what I think of the world and how important that is to me.</p>
+I have learned to care about what I think of the world and how important that is to me.

-<p>Not a world shaking answer but thats if for now, I will think on it tonight.</p>
+Not a world shaking answer but thats if for now, I will think on it tonight.

 ## Answer 2656